Digital Marketing vs Traditional Marketing: Key Differences (2026)

 1. Social Media Marketing

-Social media marketing mostly targets youth as it involves promoting a brand via social media platforms, such as Instagram, Twitter, Facebook, and Snapchat.
+Social media marketing strategy targets youth, as it involves promoting a brand via social media platforms, such as Instagram, Twitter, Facebook, and Snapchat.
 Marketers advertise products or services as videos, images, or stories.

 2. Content Marketing